-The agreement also provides that through June 30, 2004, Enzon calculated the actual product manufacturing costs on an annual basis and, to the extent that this amount was greater than the respective transfer prices, Medeus reimbursed Enzon for such differences.
-Conversely, if such actual manufacturing costs were less than the transfer price, Enzon reimbursed Medeus for such differences.
-In addition, for the periods from closing to June 30, 2003 and the one year period ended June 30, 2004, respectively, Medeus was responsible for reimbursing Enzon for Medeus' share of the plant's excess capacity for such periods.
-This calculation was based on Medeus' portion of the total products manufactured at the plant.
+The agreement also provides that until June 30, 2004, Enzon shall calculate the actual product manufacturing costs on an annual basis and, to the extent that this amount is greater than the respective transfer prices, Medeus shall reimbursed Enzon for such differences.
+Conversely, if such actual manufacturing costs are less than the transfer price, Enzon shall reimburse Medeus for such differences.
+In addition, for the periods from closing to June 30, 2003 and the one year period ended June 30, 2004, respectively, Medeus is responsible for reimbursing Enzon for Medeus' share of the plant's excess capacity for such periods.
+This calculation is based on Medeus' portion of the total products manufactured at the plant.

-ENZON PHARMACEUTICALS, INC. AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS
+ENZON PHARMACEUTICALS, INC. AND SUBSIDIARIES Notes to Consolidated Financial Statements, Continued